TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 The property describes what type of a claim we are talking about.
 Each claim furthermore has a ``datavalue`` which qualifies the claim.

-Note that each claim is actually a list of individual statements for that property.
-This is useful e.g. for songs on an album where the property ``P658 (tracklist)`` is a list of claims, one for each track.
+Note that each claim is actually a array of individual statements for that property.
+This is useful e.g. for songs on an album where the property ``P658 (tracklist)`` is a array of claims, one for each track.
 Note that the order is *probably* not important.
 Probably a qualifier (in this case ``P1545 (series ordinal)``) is used for stating the order.

 ### snaktype